master7720/AutoMoss/README.md

-# - AutoMoss
+# Introduction

-- My very first Rusherhack Plugin I made for the 2b2t group Conquest.
+This is my very first Rusherhack plugin, developed for the 2b2t group Conquest.
-- Ported Hybridious Meteor addon to Rusherhacks system
+It is a port of the Hybridious Meteor addon ported to work with the Rusherhack plugin system for Minecraft Java 1.21.4.

+Features

+Automatic moss spreading

-# - TODO
+# TODO

-- Rotations Settings
+Add rotation settings

-- Better logic
+Improve spreading logic

-- Better code practices
+Better code practices

+# Issues & Pull Requests

+This plugin is in its early stages of development.
+If you encounter any bugs or issues please feel free to create an issue or create a pull request describing the problem.
+Any form contributions are highly appreciated.

-# - Credits
+# Credits

-- Hybridious for the original code
+Hybridious – Original Meteor addon code

-- John for Rusher
+John – Rusherhack framework and support